 Paul McShee joined the CVSO as Music Director in 2019.
-Described by the Baltimore Sun as a conductor who draws “subtle nuances from any score,” Paul McShee Assistant Professor and Director of Orchestral Studies at UConn, is known for the “remarkable blend of warmth, energy, and driving rhythmic vitality” he evokes from any orchestra he conducts.
+Described by the Baltimore Sun as a conductor who draws “subtle nuances from any score,” Paul McShee, Visiting Assistant Professor and Director of Binghamton University Symphony Orchestra at Binghamton University, is known for the “remarkable blend of warmth, energy, and driving rhythmic vitality” he evokes from any orchestra he conducts.
 Equally at home on the podium and in the opera pit, Dr. McShee is sought after as a conductor for opera productions in the US and Europe.
 He was guest music director of the Twin Cities Fringe Opera, staff conductor for the Baltimore Opera Project, guest conductor for La traviata and Madama Butterfly at Paul Hamlyn Hall in London, and music director of the PopUp Opera Program in Edinburgh, Scotland.

 Dr. McShee has conducted the Baltimore Symphony Orchestra, the Baltimore Chamber Orchestra, the Boulder Chamber Orchestra, the London Sinfonietta, the Paradisal Players, L’Orchestre QuiPasseParLà, L’Orchestre Band-Son, the Philharmonie Mihail Jora, and the Bohuslav Martinu Philharmonic.
 He holds the DMA in conducting from the Peabody Institute of the Johns Hopkins University and a MM from UConn.